Bosnia rocked by spreading anti-government unrest

 A government building in the central town of Zenica was also set alight and around 55 people were injured, including 23 police officers.
 Protesters, many of whom heeded calls on Facebook to take to the streets, chanted "Thieves!" and "Revolution!"

-The Zenica and Tuzla cantonal governments, in charge of local issues such as privatisations, said on Friday that their chiefs had resigned in the face of the protests.
+The Zenica and Tuzla cantonal governments, in charge of local issues such as privatizations, said on Friday that their chiefs had resigned in the face of the protests.

 SPREADING PROTESTS